codzee16/Microsoft-Engage-2022-Prital/Readme.md

 # Microsoft Engage 2022

-This a Web App for car data analysis and visualization of different comparsions and correlations in the form of block diagrams, historgrams, pie charts, etc.
+This a Web App for car data analysis and visualization of different comparisons and correlations in the form of block diagrams, histograms, pie charts, etc.

 ----------------------
 ## Process followed: